-Designating funds to flexi-access drawdown lets you keep your money invested but gives you the opportunity to draw income to suit your needs and your yearly income tax position.
+You can ask for some or all your pension pot to be used for flexi-access drawdown.
+This option lets you keep your money invested but gives you the opportunity to draw income to suit your needs and your yearly income tax position.